amitt1236/sudoku/README.md

 </p>

 # Deep Learning
 ## first we create synthetic digits images
+Creating 28x28 images of digit using pillow, and augmentating the data using OpenCv to create different representation of digits.
+The augmentation includes different fonts, rotation and Morphological Transformations
+such as erode, opening, closing,and sharpening.

 <p float="left">
 <img src="./base_digits/synthetic_digits/1/Comic Sans MS.ttf(4)(10)6.4.png" width=10% height=10%>